40 Important Basic Linux Commands For Beginners With Examples

 You can use the above command to have a list of students who have failed without touching or updating the existing file and perform activity whatever needed.

-cat is an abbreviation for concatenating .cat command in Linux is the most frequently used commands in Linux.
+cat is an abbreviation for concatenating .cat command in Linux is the most frequently used command in linux.
 It lists the contents of a file on the standard output.

 Syntax of the cat command is like below